farcasterxyz/docs/docs/protocol/fnames.md

 - Is active and creating quality content on Farcaster
 - Has a reasonable claim, like being called elon or owning the handle elsewhere

+The registry also imposes some restrictions to prevent abuse
+ - An fid can only have one fname at a time
+ - An fid can only change their fname once every 28 days

 ## API